View on GitHub

 Standardized error codes are an eventual goal.
 In the short term, even exit(1) is preferable to panic or no exit at all.

 Don’t leave us hanging.
-Getting paged for a CrashLoopBackoff is not how we should learn about problems.
+Getting paged for a Kubernetes pod in CrashLoopBackoff state is not how we should learn about problems.

 Return Early